skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Added `errorLabel` to all element template vars.
+- Added `element.errorLabel(label)` for setting custom error label.
+This allows us to specify a label for errors that is different to the inputs display label.
 - Added `container.getElementsContext(path, context)` for retrieving context from multiple elements found via the `path`.
 - Added `container.getElements(path)` for finding multiple elements related to the `path`.
 This function handles a non exact path.
 So if you specify `parentElement.group1` then it will return **all** elements that match that path.
 - Added `container.setElementContext(path, ...)`.